Ranack/twit_sentiments/Readme.md

 `{
-  “label": ‘positive’,
+  “label": ‘1’,
   “confidence": 0.98
 }`

-This means that the text has been classified as positive with a probability of 98%.
+This means that the text has been classified as positive (1) (négative is 0) with a probability of 98%.

 ## Project structure